-The Telehealth in Residential Aged Care Facilities Program (TRAC) is operational in Broken Hill and Dubbo to improve access for Residents in aged care facilities to health professionals through Healthdirect Video Call secure video consultations purpose-built for Australian Healthcare Services delivery.
+The Telehealth in Residential Aged Care Facilities Program (TRAC) is operational in Broken Hill, Dubbo and Wentworth to improve access for Residents in aged care facilities to health professionals through Healthdirect Video Call secure video consultations purpose-built for Australian Healthcare Services delivery.

 The Program improves access to health services both during and after clinic hours, depending on availability via video link using Healthdirect’s video call platform.
 Services that can be accessed include GPs, allied health professionals and specialists.
 It also strengthens care coordination initiatives to enhance multidisciplinary care and improves in-reach support available to residents.

 The program is funded by NSW Rural Doctors Network and the Western NSW Primary Health Network.